Please note that the Father Involvement Research Alliance is no longer an active organization. Please read the notice at the bottom of this page.

-We have worked to develop partnerships, research projects and other undertakings which will further society's knowledge and understanding of father involvement in today's families.
+FIRA worked to develop partnerships, research projects and other undertakings in order to further society's knowledge and understanding of father involvement in today's families.

 - be responsive to the needs and concerns of fathers, communities and institutions